 Before an Emergency Occurs

 The University requires all University faculty, students, and employees to register with cAlert, the University’s electronic emergency-notification system.
 This system enables University officials to reach members of the University community by rapidly transmitting short notifications by email to any outside email address, by text message to a cell phone, by fax, or by voice message to an off-campus telephone or cell phone.
-For faculty, students, and staff who have not yet done so, please visit the University of Chicago’s Emergency Management website as soon as possible to enter your contact information.
+For faculty, students, and staff who have not yet done so, please visit the University of Chicago’s Emergency Management website as soon as possible to enter or update your contact information.

 It is extremely important that individuals who require a non-auditory “alert” submit a Self-Identification Questionnaire and sign up for cAlert.
 Those individuals with hearing impairments residing in campus housing are also urged to self-identify for the purpose of securing visual alarms to alert the individual in the event of an emergency.